Actively Recruiting

 You will not qualify if you...

-- Have contraindications to TMS (such as history of seizure or pregnancy) or 3T MRI (such as certain metallic implants)
+- Have contraindications to transcranial magnetic stimulation (such as history of seizure or pregnancy) or 3T MRI (such as certain metallic implants)

-- Are unable to provide informed consent due to severe cognitive impairment
+- Unable to provide informed consent due to severe cognitive impairment

-- Receive any toxin injections for spasticity (Botulinum-A Toxin or equivalent) within 3 months before baseline or during follow-up
+- Received any toxin injections for spasticity within 3 months before baseline or during follow-up

-- Have previously undergone nerve-specific interventions (phenol neurolysis, radio-frequency ablation, or cryoneurolysis) on nerves targeted in this study
+- Have previously had nerve-specific interventions (phenol neurolysis, radio-frequency ablation, or cryoneurolysis) on a nerve targeted in this study

 AI-Screening